rya-sge/access-denied/_posts/2024-08-27-compound-protocol-v2.md

 - The compound protocol must escrow tokens as a depositor in order to mainthan that liquidity for the platform itself and to keep track of each person's ownership stake in each market
 - A naive approach woul be to keep track of the number inside a contract
 - A better approach would be to tokenize the user's share
-- Compound does this using a cToken, and this one of the platform's important innovations
+- Compound does this using a **cToken**, and this one of the platform's important innovations

 ### Burn and mint